jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (f) personal injury caused by a gradual process, disease, or infection that is treatment injury suffered by the person:
   (g) personal injury caused by a gradual process, disease, or infection consequential on personal injury suffered by the person for which the person has cover:
   (h) personal injury caused by a gradual process, disease, or infection consequential on treatment given to the person for personal injury for which the person has cover:
-  (i) personal injury that is a cardio-vascular or cerebrovascular episode that is treatment injury suffered by the person:
+  (i) personal injury that is a cardiovascular or cerebrovascular episode that is treatment injury suffered by the person:
-  (j) personal injury that is a cardio-vascular or cerebro-vascular episode that is personal injury suffered by the person to which section 28(3) applies.
+  (j) personal injury that is a cardiovascular or cerebrovascular episode that is personal injury suffered by the person to which section 28(3) applies.
 (3) Subsections (1) and (2) are subject to the following qualifications:
   (a) section 23 denies cover to some persons otherwise potentially within the scope of subsection (1):
   (b) section 24 denies cover to some persons otherwise potentially within the scope of subsections (1) and (2)(e).